MME Human

 Aminopeptidase Aeromonas Recombinant

-The 29 kDa Aeromonas Aminopeptidase is produced by genetic engineering and can be used for physical & structural investigations, sequence and amino-terminal determinations.
-This exopeptidase recognizes a specific stop sign at –X- Pro and requires a free a-amino group in the L-configuration.
-It is therefore suitable for the removal of the redundant N-terminal methionine often added to engineered recombinant proteins.
+The 29 kDa Aeromonas Aminopeptidase, produced via genetic engineering, is suitable for physical and structural investigations, sequence and amino-terminal determinations.
+This exopeptidase, which recognizes a specific stop sign at -X-Pro and requires a free α-amino group in the L-configuration, is suitable for removing the redundant N-terminal methionine often added to engineered recombinant proteins.

 Shipped with Ice Packs